Usage

 • String conversion methods

-• Parsing functions for various input types
+• Parsing functions for various input types (including numeric types)

 • JSON marshaling/unmarshaling